tribut/kpcli/README.md

                      - Added some vers reporting of a few OS-specific modules (around clipboard functionality).
-                     - Added the "ver -vv" and "vers -v" options, for addional verbosity of version reporting.
+                     - Added the "ver -vv" and "vers -v" options, for additional verbosity of version reporting.
                      - Added --pwsplchars option, as requested in SourceForge feature request #19.
                      - Fixed a few new "perl -cw" warnings.